 After being in the "hesitant" category for several months I am now in the "no" category.
 As a retired medical doctor I have plenty of time, and a genuine fascination, to thoroughly research this topic.
 I have been diligently reviewing every scientific journal I can find, reading every online news article I come across, and going through countless case reports on the CDC VAERS website.
-I now have a clearer understanding of how these mRNA vaccines influence our immune system and organs, how they could be of benefit, and how they cause the multiple short, medium, and long term side effects.
+I now have a clearer understanding of how these vaccines influence our immune system and organs, how they could be of benefit, and how they cause the multiple short, medium, and long term adverse effects.

 I am convinced that the benefits promoted by experts on TV regarding these vaccines are less than what they promise, and the adverse reactions are more than they want us to believe.
-The effects of these vaccines on the human body are infinetely more complex than anyone can imagine....
-A million shades of gray, you may say.
+The effects of these vaccines on the human body are infinetely more complex than anyone can imagine... a million shades of gray, you may say.